The Art Lawyer's Diary by Barbara Hoffman: A Movable Feast for a Troubled Time

 Paris does not offer answers, only rehearsals.

 It teaches us that art is not evidence, but inquiry.
 That museums are not mausoleums, but arguments.
 That fairs are not just markets, but weather reports for the emotional economy of a civilization under stress.
 That architecture remembers what politics forgets.
 That the work of seeing is still a public duty.
-That the poetry, meditation and imagination of artists like Coco Fusco, Jen de Nike, Stepfani Jemison can take us to another exterior level where alternative universes created by different facts transform at a level where the universe begins to acknowledge the oneness of all living beings and that we are all part of a giant ecosystem of life in the universe.
+That the poetry, meditation and imagination of artists like Coco Fusco, Jen de Nike and Stepfani Jemison can take us to another exterior level where alternative universes created by different facts transform at a level where the universe begins to acknowledge the oneness of all living beings and that we are all part of a giant ecosystem of life in the universe.

 And so, the phrase returns, not as nostalgia but as instruction: